rabbitofficial/tarabbit-server/README.md

 {
   "userId": "123456",
-  "tarotCards": ["The Fool", "The Magician", "The High Priestess"], "query": ["I want to know my relationship status in the next 6 months"] }
+  "tarotCards": ["The Fool", "The Magician", "The High Priestess"], "query": "Can you please share some guidance to me in 6 months?"
+}
 ```

 **Response:**